hullcss/hullcss-discord-bot/.github/CONTRIBUTING.md

 	- make sure you have GitHub 2FA
 	- make a new branch for your commits before merging into main, or still please use PRs (unless you are the primary maintainer)
 	- If possible also gpg sign your commits
-4. Please see the Security Policy below for detais of what to do if you find any issues that are security related
+4. Please see the [Security Policy](https://github.com/hullcss/CONTRIBUTING/blob/main/SECURITY.md) for detais of what to do if you find any issues that are security related

 # How to contribute